Ezekiel-Zhao/vits/README.md

 **Methdology**
 Aims to equip VITS with self-supervised learning ability. \
-The original idea: Trying to using wave2vec2 to generate phonemes from audiowave, to replace the word preprocess part of VITS.\
+Idea: This is being achieved by applying a K-means codebook to the Wave2Vec2 hidden states, creating a pseudo-phoneme to replace the phoneme input in VITS.
+Meanwhile, we added extra two parts: Pre-training & Fine-Tuning. \
-Pretraining stage: all parameters are trainable (Wave2vec2 not included)\
+Pretraining stage: All parameters are trainable (Wave2vec2 not included).\
-Fine-Tuning stage: Perhaps only train FLOW part is enough \
+Fine-Tuning stage: Only train FLOW part is enough. \
 Prediction stage: The same as VITS.\
 More detailed will be updated later.\

-*Due to the intensive workload in university, This repo will be updated per week or two weeks.
+*Due to the intensive workload in university, This repo will be updated per week or two weeks.*

 *2023/Nov/10* \
 Simplified Attemtion, see First Try folder: \